yoachim/PotentialProjects/README.md

 I would like to make a utility function that makes it easy to generate publication-ready and slide-ready and web-ready images all at the same time:  https://github.com/yoachim/matplotlib_pubplots

-## Stellar metallicties with LSST and narrow band imaging
+## Stellar metallicities with LSST and narrow band imaging

-If we were to add a narrow band filter to LSST, where should we put it to optimize how well we can recover stellar matallicities?
+If we were to add a narrow band filter to LSST, where should we put it to optimize how well we can recover stellar metallicities?

-## Spec out a better all-sky camera for LSST

-I want a nice little notebook that specs out how deep one would have to observe the sky to measure cloud extiction to a given extinction depth and spatial resolution and extinction precision.